-- Access is required for matters concerning the generation circuit and its connection to the Powerco network; - Powerco shall notify the Consumer's retailer when access to the site is required for scheduled works; - Powerco, or a Powerco authorised service provider may not interfere with the Consumer's equipment without their express permission.
+- Access is required for matters concerning the generation circuit and its connection to the Powerco network: - Powerco shall make a written request to the Consumer to access the site for scheduled works;

+- Powerco, or a Powerco authorised service provider may not interfere with the Consumer's equipment without their express permission.
 This does not include methods of isolation or the confirmation of inverter settings; - Powerco may require immediate access to the Consumer's equipment in the event of an emergency (i.e., to prevent a breach of safety or damage to property).
+Powerco shall inform the Consumer of the circumstances and events as soon as practicable.